HimbeerserverDE/bspwm-setup/README.md

 # bspwm-setup
-Polybar config mainly written by [Fleckenstein](https://github.com/EliasFleckenstein03).
+The polybar setup was written by [Fleckenstein](https://github.com/EliasFleckenstein03).
-Edited to show a second bar on my external monitor.
+It is edited to display a second bar on an external monitor.

 ## install.sh
 The `install.sh` script installs the entire setup: